realDestroyer/org-vscode/howto.md

 ### How It Works

 1. **Toggle to CONTINUED** (`Ctrl + →` or `Ctrl + ←`, or click the task keyword in Agenda/TaggedAgenda)
-   - The task on the current day gets the ⊜ CONTINUED status
+  - The task on the current day becomes `CONTINUED`
-   - A copy appears under the next day's heading as ⊙ TODO
+  - A copy appears under the next day's heading as `TODO`
    - The SCHEDULED date is updated to the next day

 2. **Toggle away from CONTINUED**